-From a hike through a snow-covered forest to a walk along a deserted beach, the North Shore offers a wealth of places to get outside, no matter the season.
-So whatever your outdoor goal is, we have a destination for you.
+If you find yourself eager to ramble in 2022, whether you’re looking for a hike through a snow-covered forest to a walk along a deserted beach, the North Shore offers a wealth of places to get outside, no matter the season.
+Whatever your outdoor goal is, we have a destination for you.

 “Depending on what experience you want, the North Shore offers a lot of opportunities,” says Peter Marotta, stewardships data and projects coordinator for The Trustees of Reservations, who is an avid winter hiker himself.